Beginners usually blame bad seeds when poor harvests happen.

 How Proper Spacing Improves Your Garden

-Giving plants enough room changes everything.
+Giving your plants the correct amount of room changes everything.

 Proper spacing allows plants to: